SusannaJoseph49/CP-cal/README.md

 ## Test Chrome Extension

-To test, go to: chrome://extensions, enable Developer mode and load app as an unpacked extension.
+To test, go to chrome://extensions, enable Developer mode and load the app as an unpacked extension.

 Need more information about Chrome Extension?
 Please visit [Google Chrome Extension Development](http://developer.chrome.com/extensions/devguide.html)